dxgldotorg/dxgl/ReadMe.md

 The “Configuration Version” registry value in HKEY_CURRENT_USER\SOFTWARE\DXGL will be incremented to 3 in order to indicate this fix has been applied.
 If you need to migrate more version 2 profiles, change “Configuration Version” to 2 and re-run the installer.

-## GitHub Notice
-If you downloaded the DXGL source code from GitHub, please note that when compiling DXGL, the version number will not indicate the revision number.
-This issue is also present when compiling from a zipped source code distribution from the dxgl.org, www.dxgl.info, or www.williamfeely.info website.

 ## System Requirements

 * Windows Vista (with SP2), 7 (with SP1), 8, 8.1, or 10 (standard build)